prisms-center/CASMcode_crystallography/python/doc/usage/lattice.rst

 Lattice canonical form
 ----------------------

-For clarity and comparison purposes it useful to have a canonical choice of equivalent lattice vectors.
+For clarity and comparison purposes it is useful to have a canonical choice of equivalent lattice vectors.
 The :func:`~libcasm.xtal.make_canonical` method finds the canonical right-handed Niggli cell of the lattice, by applying lattice point group operations to find the equivalent lattice in the orientiation which compares greatest.

 .. code-block:: Python